-With the lockdown keeping many of us at home, we’re more reliant than ever on screens for face to face contact with friends and work colleagues.
-Our phones and laptops are also helping us stay fit via virtual exercise classes, and to do our shopping online.
+This year, we’ve become more reliant than ever on screens for face to face contact with friends and work colleagues.
+Our phones and laptops also help us stay fit via virtual exercise classes, and to do our shopping online.

 Whilst it’s it a privilege that we are able to stay well-informed, well-connected and entertained by using our laptops, smartphones and TVs – you may have found that the increase in your screen time is causing you to feel drained.
-Perhaps, in the first couple of weeks of lockdown, you looked forward to your evening video catch ups with friends or family, but have begun to find them more tiring as the weeks go by.
+Perhaps to start with, you looked forward to evening video catch ups with friends or family or conference calls with colleagues, but are now finding them more and more tiring.
 If this is the case, then like many people across the country, you may be experiencing screen fatigue.

 Below we explain what screen fatigue is, what causes it, and offer tips on how best to manage your screen time.